Welcome to Breaking The Cycles – Changing the Conversations

 It’s this journey and these scientific discoveries that I share here on BreakingTheCycles.com.
 My goal is to change, and in some cases simply start, the conversations on the range of topics covered in my blog categories so that together we can end the stigma, misinformation and shame that keep over 120 million Americans stuck fighting something they truly don’t understand.
 This 120 million represents the 20+ million struggling with addiction and the 100 million family members and friends who love them and try desperately to help them stop.
 I’m especially interested in sharing the science.
 The science that explains the brain disease of addiction (aka substance use disorder), risk factors for developing the disease, the secondhand drinking | secondhand drugging (the family experience) stress connection, adverse childhood experiences (ACEs), trauma, dual diagnosis, mental disorders, brain development, brain healing, and so much more…

-Every 4 minutes, someone in the U.S. dies from an overdose or alcohol-related cause – the equivalent of a jumbo jet crashing every day with no survivors.
+Every 4 minutes, someone in the U.S. dies from an overdose or alcohol-related cause.
 Additionally:

 - 22 million Americans are suffering from a substance use disorder